gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 **Generate effective Hamiltonian with (X)MS-CASPT2**

-The (X)MS-CASPT2 approach is required to generate an appropriate zeroth Hamiltonian for the perturbative CAP method.
+The (X)MS-CASPT2 approach is required to generate an appropriate zeroth Hamiltonian for the projected CAP method.
 To activate (X)MS-CASPT2 in OpenMolcas, use the Multistate keyword in the CASPT2 module.

 .. code-block:: bash